Frequently Asked Questions and your Volunteering

 The Students’ Union UCL cannot recommend any particular international volunteering opportunities, as we are unable to verify the quality of the placements offered or the soundness of the management.
 To find out more about where we stand on international volunteering and what you should consider before applying, head over to our International Volunteering Page.

-Our service caters for registered UCL students only.
+Our service caters for current UCL students only.
 We cannot share any details with you, however, the information that is publicly available on our webpage is yours to use.
 We suggest going directly to the website of the organisation you are interested in and getting in touch with them from there.
 Good luck!

 Frequently Asked Questions - Before and on Placement